KenjiBaheux/css-font-rendering/README.md

 ## Per-selector font rendering strategy

-The text rendering strategy can vary based on type of content displayed on the page - e.g. headline, body text, notes, footer, etc. As such, it should be possible to define custom text rendering strategies for different document fragments via `font-timeout` and `font-desirability`.
+The text rendering strategy can vary based on type of content displayed on the page - e.g. headline, body text, notes, footer, etc. As such, it should be possible to define custom text rendering strategies for different document fragments via `font-rendering`.
 For instance:

 ```css
 @font-face {